-Consultation with Residential Services in order to ascertain their interest in the site for potential social housing.
+Consultation with Residential Services to ascertain their interest in the site for potential social housing had been undertaken.
 Due to the restricted size of the site this option had been ruled out with the full detail of this being set out in the body of the report.